Roasted Brussels sprouts with hazelnuts & goat’s cheese

 Preparation

-- Trim the sprouts and halve them.
-Rinse briefly and pat dry thoroughly.
+- Trim the base of the Brussels sprouts, remove any unsightly leaves and halve them.
+Rinse briefly and pat dry well with kitchen paper.

 - Roughly chop the hazelnuts.